Apress/cpp20-for-lazy-programmers/external/SSDL/README.SSDL.txt

 To use with Microsoft Visual Studio, compile the SSDL project if needed, and ensure that <SSDL folder>/include is in your project's include path, and that <SSDL folder>/lib/<architecture> is in your project's library path.
 There is no dll.

-To use with MinGW, build SSDL with the associated Makefile, and when compiling ensure that <SSDL folder>/include is in your include path and <SSDL folder>/MinGW is in the library path.
+To use with MinGW (or MSys), build SSDL with the associated Makefile, and when compiling ensure that <SSDL folder>/include is in your include path and <SSDL folder>/MinGW (or <SSDL folder>/MSys) is in the library path.

 To use with Unix, build SSDL with the associated Makefile, and when compiling ensure that <SSDL folder>/include is in your include path and <SSDL folder>/unix is in the library path.